wlswotmd/gef/docs/FAQ.md

 It also performs its own heuristic structure member detection in each command.

 ## Does GEF support i386 16-bit mode (real mode)?
-Yes, GEF suuports real mode experimentally.
+Yes, GEF supports real mode experimentally.

 `qemu-system-x86_64` cannot be used, use `qemu-system-i386`.
 Explicitly specify the i8086 architecture before connecting: `gdb -ex 'set architecture i8086' -ex 'target remote localhost:1234'`.